apache/rampart/release-docs/README.txt

 ===================

 Any problem with this release can be reported to Apache Rampart mailing list or in the JIRA issue tracker.
-If you are sending an email to the mailing list make sure to add the [Rampart] prefix to the subject.

 Mailing list subscription:
     rampart-dev-subscribe@ws.apache.org

 Jira:
     http://issues.apache.org/jira/browse/RAMPART
-    (Component - modules)

 Thank you for using Apache Rampart!